A topic from the subject of Kinetics in Chemistry.

 Procedure:

-1. Fill one test tube with BTB solution and the other with sugar solution.
+1. Fill one test tube with BTB solution and the other with sucrose solution.

 2. Add a few drops of NaOH solution to the BTB solution.
-The solution will turn blue.
+Observe the color change (it will turn blue).

-3. Add a few drops of HCl solution to the sugar solution.
-The solution will remain colorless.
+3. Add a few drops of HCl solution to the sucrose solution.
+Observe the color change (it will remain colorless).

-4. Heat the BTB solution and observe the color change.
-The solution will turn green and then yellow.
+4. Heat the BTB solution gently and observe the color change.
+Note the temperature at which the color change begins and ends.
+(The solution will likely turn green, then yellow as the temperature increases.)

-5. Heat the sugar solution and observe the color change.
-The solution will remain colorless.
+5. Heat the sucrose solution gently and observe the color change.
+Note the temperature.
+(The solution should remain colorless).

-6. Measure the temperature of both solutions.
-The BTB solution will be hotter than the sugar solution.
+6. Measure and record the final temperature of both solutions.
+The BTB solution should be warmer than the sucrose solution.

-• The addition of HCl solution to the sugar solution does not cause any color change.
-This is because sugar is a non-electrolyte and does not react with HCl.
+• The addition of HCl to the sucrose solution results in no observable color change because sucrose is a non-electrolyte and does not react readily with HCl.

 Significance: